 In 1997 and 1998, the Company entered into change in control agreements with Messrs.
-Hartough, Lennon, Reed and Ritter which replace prior change in control agreements.
+Hartough, Lennon, Reed and Ritter.
 Pursuant to these agreements, in the event Messrs.
-Hartough, Lennon, Reed or Ritter are terminated by the Company without cause (as defined in their respective agreements) or quit for good reason (as defined in their respective agreements) within three years following a Change in Control (as defined in their respective agreements), the terminated executive will be entitled to a cash lump-sum payment equal to (i) his accrued pay (including a prorated portion of his annual bonus based on the number of days worked in the year of his termination) plus (ii) three times the sum of his annual base salary and annual bonus.
+Hartough, Lennon, Reed or Ritter are terminated by the Company without Cause (as defined in their respective agreements) or quit for Good Reason (as defined in their respective agreements) within three years following a Change in Control (as defined in their respective agreements), the terminated executive will be entitled, in addition to other benefits, to a lump-sum cash payment equal to (i) his accrued pay (including a prorated portion of his annual bonus based on the number of days worked in the year of his termination) plus (ii) three times the sum of his Annual Base Salary and Annual Bonus (as defined in their respective agreements).